SirenGlitch/CSGO-Archival-Project/README.md

 SDK-friendly install: Open the `depot_download_dir\app_730` in one window, and `<SteamLibrary_path>\steamapps\common\Counter-Strike Global Offensive` in another (can safely be created if it doesn't already exist).
 Copy/Move the contents of both `depot_731` and `depot_732` to the `Counter-Strike Global Offensive` folder.

 ## Step 4: Add to Steam

+Anyone who is familiar with adding non-Steam games to their library, you don't need to read this part, as it's exactly the same process.

+First, click Games in the top corner of the Steam window, then Add Non-Steam Game to My Library.
+If the CS:GO download folder is not in your system PATH, then CS:GO most likely won't show up in the Add Non-Steam Game window, so click Browse.
+From here, navigate to the CS:GO executable, and select it.
+Then from the Add Non-Steam Game window, make sure csgo is selected, and click Add Selected Programs.
+Now you can click play on it, and it will launch!

+## (Optional) Step 5: Customisation

+So, you have CS:GO in your library, but it doesn't look *quite* right.
+That's fine!
+Right clicking on the icon in your library and clicking properties allows you to edit the icon and name that is shown in your library, and right clicking on the banner area allows you to add a custom background and logo to its Library page.
+You can find high quality artwork at [SteamGridDB](https://www.steamgriddb.com).